Hub-Mo-Amotek/E-commerce-webshop/README.md

     only certain items from the platform can be bought.
     - Extra pages: About us, contact us, delivery, privacy, ….

-HOW WE WANT IT TO LOOK LIKT:
+HOW WE WANT IT TO LOOK LIKE:
     - Not like bol.com, thats way too dry.
     - Lifely interactions colours animations, please"
 ```